Multiple people injured in shooting at Texas high school, hunt for suspect underway

 Authorities said at a news conference that the shooting happened after a fight broke out in the school.

-“This is not a random act of violence … we believe this was a student who got into a fight and drew a weapon,” the assistant chief of Arlington PD said.
+“This is not a random act of violence,” Arlington Assistant Police Chief Kevin Kolbye said at a news conference.
+“This is not somebody attacking our school.”

 Arlington police released a photo of a suspect in the shootings, 18-year-old Timothy George Simpkins.
-Police said he is considered armed and dangerous.
+Police arrested Simpkins Wednesday afternoon.
+Simpkins was charged with three counts of aggravated assault with a deadly weapon.
+Police said they have recovered a handgun but are working to confirm it was the weapon used.

+Parents waited at a staging area to meet with their children.
+But Ontario Hewitt, who has twins in ninth grade, waited outside one of their classroom windows to make sure he was safe.
+His other son had already been evacuated.

+“I’m a prayer, I believe in Jesus so first thing I started doing was praying and hoping that my kids were safe,” Hewitt said.

-The Mansfield Independent School District confirmed the shooting and said students and staff were locked in classrooms or offices.
-No visitors are being allowed inside the building, according to MISD.
+The Mansfield Independent School District said students and staff were locked in classrooms or offices following the shooting.

+Hewitt said he got a text from his sons that the school was locked down, and saw the developments on social media.

 This story is developing.
 Refresh for developments.